Beatson-CompBio/Raffo-Iraolagoitia_2024_A/README.md

 # Introduction

 This repository holds the scripts used to some of the image analysis in the paper:
-Vg1 gd T cells steer airway macrophages towards a pro-fibrotic response in an autochthonous lung cancer mouse model - X.Raffo 2025.
+V $\gamma$ 1 $\gamma$ $\delta$ T cells steer airway macrophages towards a pro-fibrotic response in an autochthonous lung cancer mouse model - X.Raffo 2025.

 Included here is the code for analysing:
-1. The interactions between the $\gamma$ $\delta$ T cells and the alveolar macrophages from expeiments conducted using the Sartorius S3 Incucte microscope.
+1. The interactions between the $\gamma$ $\delta$ T cells and the alveolar macrophages from experiments conducted using the Sartorius S3 Incucte microscope.
 This is contained within the "Interaction Tracking" folder in this repository.
 2. TCRD Clustering, which is contained in the folder "TCRD Analysis".

 Included in each folder is a brief description of the workflow and a summary of the expected outputs from the code.